wisplite/raster/README.md

 I wanted a solution that was:
 - Lightweight and easy to run
 - Simple, clean UI
-- Albums, content tags, and descriptions
+- Had albums, content tags, and descriptions
 - Public albums for showcasing work
 - Private shared albums with multi-user uploads
 - Comments and likes in shared albums
-- Proper panorama support
+- Proper panorama/large image support
 - Modern tech stack

 ## Quick start